alyssaong1/botframework-smalltalk/README.md

 # Small Talk Module for the Microsoft Bot Framework #
 Ever had the problem of needing to handle countless types of small talk (e.g. "hello", "good afternoon", "goodbye", "you're terrible", "what's up")?
-This is a plug n play small talk module, using QnA maker and combinable with LUIS.
+This is an easy to use, plug-n-play small talk module, using QnA maker and combinable with LUIS.

 *Note: This is a port over from API.AI's small talk module.
 It uses the same intents and scripted replies.*